atbaker/docker-tutorial/advanced/README.rst

 http://www.tutum.co/

     **DISCLAIMER:** Tutum is providing an additional $15 worth of hosting credit to people who attend this tutorial.
-They also give me a little extra credit for reviewing their service.
+They also gave me a little extra credit for reviewing their service.
 Free credit aside, however, I would still recommend trying it.

 Docker API
 ----------